timescale/docs/use-timescale/security/read-only-role.md

 <Highlight type="important">
 Adding a read-only user role to your database does not provide resource isolation.
-If you require the security of a read-only user, as well as resource isolation, you can create a read replica instead.
-For more information, see the [read scaling](/use-timescale/latest/ha-replicas/read-scaling/) section.
+If you want to restrict the access of a read-only user, as well as isolate resources, you can create a read replica instead.
+For more information, see the
+[read scaling](/use-timescale/latest/ha-replicas/read-scaling/)
+section.
 </Highlight>